-- [2] Dichotomous scores exist but require further validation in additional country datasets before assuming global validity (Herforth et al., 2020) - [3] Assuming a list-based method with closed-ended questions or a sentinel food approach is used for data collection - [4] Assuming quantitative 24-hour dietary recall is used
+[2] Dichotomous scores exist but require further validation in additional country datasets before assuming global validity (Herforth et al., 2020)

 GUIDED QUESTIONS: IS THE GLOBAL DIET QUALITY SCORE RIGHT FOR YOU?

 To develop policies and programs that promote diets that positively impact public health and the economy and foster environmental sustainability, we must understand what people eat.
 This requires collecting timely information on the food people eat at the population level to assess, monitor, and evaluate progress towards achieving healthy and sustainable diets.
 The Global Diet Quality Score (GDQS) metric and GDQS app were designed to help achieve these goals.